umarshai/learn/docs/angular/rxjs.md

 ## Async Subjects
-!!! note "An AsyncSubject emits only the last value and only when the observable completes."
+!!! note "Async Subjects"
-    * ** **
+    * **An AsyncSubject emits only the last value and only when the observable completes. **
     * **Scenario**: API Request with Caching.you make an expensive API request, and you want all subscribers to receive the same final result when the request completes.

     * **Use Case**:  Use AsyncSubject when you only care about the final value after completion (e.g., caching API results, configuration loading).